Spacetime and large local transformations

 For the brane supporting $p$ form we find, using equation (2.3), we find the well known charge

 However, for the $q$ for gauge field we find, using equation (2.7), that the charge is given by

 In both of these expressions we find the factor

 which if we take the expression for $N$ above equation (2.3) we find is equal to $-Q$ times the volume of the $d-1$ dimensional sphere.
 This illustrates the fact that we are dealing with a large gauge transformation with non-vanishing effects at infinity.
+In an interesting paper [45] the supergravity solutions for the M5 and D3 branes which have non-zero world volume fields was found.
+Using these results one could explicitly calculate the charges corresponding to the world volume fields.

 Thus the moduli contained in the gauge transformation of equation (2.5) lead to a charge associated with the $q+1$ form gauge field in addition to the charge of the $p$ brane.
 For example the D branes can carry a charge associated with the world volume vector fields on the brane in addition to the charge supporting the brane.
 This is the brane analogue of the magnetic monopole acquiring an electric charge.

-It would be interesting to carry out the analogous calculations for the Taub-Nut solution in gravity.
+One can also apply similar techniques to Taub-Nut solution in gravity.
+One could find its moduli and use these to find its motion.
+This has indeed been carried out at the linearised level in reference [46] and it would be interesting to extend this analysis further.

 The motion of the brane can not be specified by the $z^n$ coordinates, the usual coordinates of spacetime alone, it requires the additional coordinates $B_{i\ldots}$ coming from the other moduli.
 Taking the spacetime to be the coordinates required to uniquely specify events and so describe the motion we should regard the brane as moving in a spacetime with coordinates $z^n, B_{i\ldots }$ which is an extension of the spacetime we are normally use.
 Thus we follow a similar path to that for the monopole.
 It would be interesting to derive brane scattering using this approach and quantise the brane from this perspective.
 In this last step we would have a wavefunction that depends on all of these coordinates, that is, $\Psi (z^n, B_{i\ldots })$.